-The permittee must notify EPA as soon as possible and submit an instrument of financial responsibility acceptable to the EPA within sixty (60) days after any of the following events occurs:
+The permittee must submit an instrument of financial responsibility acceptable to the EPA within sixty (60) days after either of the following events occur:

-- (a) The institution issuing the irrevocable standby letter of credit or financial instrument files for bankruptcy; or - (b) The authority of the trustee institution to act as trustee, or the authority of the institution issuing the financial instrument is suspended or revoked; or - (c) The institution issuing the financial instrument lets it lapse or decides not to extend it.
+- a.
+The institution issuing the irrevocable standby letter of credit or financial instrument files for bankruptcy; or - b.
+The authority of the trustee institution to act as trustee, or the authority of the institution issuing the financial instrument is suspended or revoked; or - c.
+The institution issuing the financial instrument lets it lapse or decides not to extend it.